carvel-dev/carvel-community/proposals/README.md

 ### Specification / Use Cases
 _Detailed explanation of the proposal's design._

+### Other Approaches Considered
+_Mention of other reasonable ways that the problem(s) could be addressed with rationale for why they were less desirable than the proposed approach._

 ## Open Questions
 _A list of questions that need to be answered._